Freezing-induced topological transition of double-emulsion

 The W/O/W double-emulsions used in our current experiments are prepared using a microfluidic setup similar to the one described in Ref.\,\cite{van2021feedback}.
 In our adopted setup, we exploit the process of spontaneous liquid-liquid phase separation of a ternary mixture (water, ethanol and oil) to achieve double-emulsions, as discussed in detail in Refs.\,\cite{haase2014tailoring,moerman2018emulsion}.
 Note that here we use diethyl-phthalate (DEP) as an oil phase and Pluronic-F127 as surfactant to stabilise the emulsion.
 The oil has a freezing point close to that of water, i.e., $T_{\mathrm{m,DEP}} = \SI{-3}{\celsius}$.
 Since the process of emulsion preparation is extremely sensitive to the initial composition of the ternary mixture, we use a DEP/ethanol/water mixture (0.74/0.05/0.21 vol.) with which we achieve a stable double-emulsion.
 As a consequence of the adopted methodology of the double-emulsion preparation, both the inner water drop and the encapsulating oil droplet contain traces of ethanol.

+The experimental assembly employed in current investigations is shown schematically in Fig.\,\ref{fig:1}.
 In a typical experiment, the W/O/W double-emulsion is first injected into a horizontal Hele-Shaw cell of thickness $\SI{200}{\micro \meter}$, resting on a copper block.
-A thermal gradient $G \sim \SI{10}{\kelvin \per \centi \meter}$ is then applied to this copper block using Peltier elements, such that the continuous phase of the double-emulsion (water) begins to solidify uniformly from the cold end.
-This experimental assembly is shown schematically in Fig.\,\ref{fig:1}.
+A thermal gradient $G \sim \SI{5}{\kelvin \per \milli \meter}$ is then applied to this copper block using Peltier elements (spaced $\SI{3}{\mm}$ apart), such that the continuous phase of the double-emulsion (water) begins to solidify uniformly from the cold end.
+Solidification is initiated by placing a small piece of ice at the cold end of the cell when its temperature falls below the melting point of water.
+It is important to note that, due to the extremely slow freezing rates employed in our experiments, clear ice is formed with a refractive index (1.31) similar to that of water (1.33).
 The solidification rate $V$ of the bulk medium is controlled by the applied thermal gradient $G$.
 The engulfment of the dispersed compound droplets into the solidified bulk is recorded in top-view using a camera (Nikon D850 or Photron NOVA S16) connected to a long working distance lens (Thorlabs, MVL12X12Z plus 2X lens attachment).
 The sample is illuminated with diffused cold-LED to avoid localised heating.
-For further experimental details, we refer to the Supplemental Material.
+For further experimental details and the protocol for the double-emulsion preparation, we refer to the Supplemental Material.